uchuhimo/konf/README.md

 - `FAIL_ON_UNKNOWN_PATH`: feature that determines what happens when unknown paths appear in the source.
 If enabled, an exception is thrown when loading from the source to indicate it contains unknown paths.
 This feature is disabled by default.
 - `LOAD_KEYS_CASE_INSENSITIVELY`: feature that determines whether loading keys from sources case-insensitively.
 This feature is disabled by default except for system environment.
+- `LOAD_KEYS_AS_LITTLE_CAMEL_CASE`: feature that determines whether loading keys from sources as little camel case.
+This feature is enabled by default.
 - `OPTIONAL_SOURCE_BY_DEFAULT`: feature that determines whether sources are optional by default.
 This feature is disabled by default.
 - `SUBSTITUTE_SOURCE_BEFORE_LOADED`: feature that determines whether sources should be substituted before loaded into config.
 This feature is enabled by default.